-However, keep in mind that even after narrowing down your choices, you’ll need to interview each birth injury attorney to ensure that there will be a comfortable working relationship between the two of you.
+However, keep in mind that even after narrowing down your choices, you’ll need to interview each prospective birth injury attorney directly.
+This helps ensure that there will be a comfortable working relationship between the two of you.
 While everything may look wonderful online, you still need to make sure you’re at ease with whichever attorney you choose.
 You should always feel at ease and have no problems asking any questions you may have about your case.

 What Will a Birth Injury Lawyer Do to Help Me and My Baby?

 If you believe you or your baby were injured due to medical negligence, a birth injury lawyer will first determine if you have a case.
-They usually start by going over your case information thoroughly to ensure your case is valid.
+They start by reviewing your case information thoroughly to ensure you have a valid claim.
 To help the process move faster, be certain to bring in all medical documents and anything else you have that you think will help your case.

-Afterwards, an experienced lawyer begins the process of pre-litigation in which they will collect additional evidence, documents, a witness and expert list, and go through the additional intricate details involved in a birth injury case.
-During this time, it’s not uncommon for an attorney to propose a settlement amount to the defense, yet it’s not always guaranteed that they will agree to settle.
+Afterwards, an experienced lawyer begins the process of pre-litigation.
+During this phase, they will collect additional evidence, documents, a witness and expert list and will go through the additional intricate details involved in building a birth injury case.
+During this time, it’s not uncommon for an attorney to propose a settlement amount to the defense.
+It is not guaranteed, however, that they will agree to settle.
 You, as well as the defendant, must agree to the settlement amount.

-If a settlement can’t be reached, the litigation phase of your case begins, in which your attorney will formally file a complaint against the defendant in civil court.
+If a settlement can’t be reached, the litigation phase of your case begins.
+Now, your attorney will formally file a complaint against the defendant in civil court.
 Once the complaint is filed, the defense has an allotted amount of time to formally answer.
-The discovery stage of the case usually starts during this time, and the defense has the right to see “what’s stacked up against them,” meaning they can see the evidence, the witness list, and any other crucial information that has been gathered by your attorney.
+The discovery phase of a lawsuit usually starts during this time.
+During discovery, the defense has the right to see “what’s stacked up against them”.
+That means they can see the evidence, the witness list and any other crucial information that has been gathered by your attorney.

-It’s during this time that most defendants will negotiate a settlement once they see that it would be easier to settle than to fight a case in trial.
+It is during this time that most defendants will negotiate a settlement once they see that it would be easier to settle than to fight a case at trial.
 However, although rare, there are instances in which a settlement is not negotiated.
 If this happens, be prepared that you may have to go to trial.
-However, it’s not uncommon for the defense to agree to a settlement after a trial has begun.
+However, it is also not uncommon for the defense to agree to a settlement after a trial has begun.
 Keep in mind that your case can be settled at any point once the litigation process has begun, even up until the last week of a trial.

 Is a Birth Injury Attorney Expensive?

 Most attorneys have their own rates based on experience and specialty.
-Of course it’s understandable to want a birth injury attorney who is experienced and affordable, but it’s impossible to determine the exact amount each lawyer charges.
+Of course, it is understandable to want a birth injury attorney who is experienced and affordable, but it is impossible to determine the exact amount each lawyer charges.

 It’s important to note that you should always look for an attorney who works on contingency fees.
-This way, you can rest assured that your attorney has the up-front financial resources in order to give you the best chance in winning your lawsuit.
+This way, you can rest assured that your attorney has the up-front financial resources needed to give you the best chance at winning your lawsuit.
 In addition, you should never be charged for an initial consultation.
-It’s during these times that an attorney determines if they can handle your case or not, and most birth injury lawyers will provide the consultation free of charge.
+It is during these times that an attorney determines if they can handle your case or not, and most birth injury lawyers will provide the consultation free of charge.

-It’s also important to understand what attorneys charge for.
-Although this will vary according to each lawyer, along with the fees for taking on your case and representing you, other costs may include:
+It is also important to understand what attorneys charge for.
+Although this will vary according to each one, along with the fees for taking on your case and representing you, other costs may include: